GSA/notifications-api/README.md

 add its binaries to your system's `$PATH` environment variable so that you can use the `brew` command.
 Try running `brew help` to see if Homebrew is recognized and runs properly.
-If that fails, then you'll need to add a configuration line to wherever your `$PATH` is set.
+If that fails, then you'll need to add a configuration line to wherever your `$PATH` environment variable is set.

-Your system `$PATH` is likely set in one of these locations:
+Your system `$PATH` environment variable is likely set in one of these
+locations:

 For BASH shells:
 - `~/.bashrc`